sammy-boii/Progress/react-app/notes.md

 ```

-####  <span style = 'color : green'>  useContext retrieves data from the closest Context.Provider in the component tree.
+   useContext retrieves data from the closest Context.Provider in the component tree.

 ```js
 function App() {